-The model included four plasma species: Ar (ground state), Ar^{} and Ar^{} (two metastable states with energies $u^ = 11.55 \text{ eV}$ and $u^{} = 13.2 \text{ eV}$, correspondingly), radiation transitions from Ar^{} to Ar^{} states, direct, stepwise and Penning ionization, according to [45].
-The ion inertia effect was shown to play an important role for gas pressure below 10 mtorr.
-The electrostatic potential was found by solving (10)

-using spatially nonuniform mesh to resolve the sheath structure near the boundaries.
+The model included 4 plasma species: Ar (ground state), Ar^{} and Ar^{} (two metastable states with energies $u^ = 11.55$ eV and $u^{} = 13.2$ eV, correspondingly), radiation transitions from Ar^{} to Ar^{} states, direct, stepwise and Penning ionization, according to 45.
+The ion inertia effect was shown to play an important role for gas pressure below 10 mTorr.
+The electrostatic potential was found by solving Eq.
+(10) using spatially non-uniform mesh to resolve the sheath structure near the boundaries.
 The surface charge on dielectrics was found from the local balance of electron and ion fluxes.
-The boundary condition for the electron energy probability function (EEPF) at the walls was defined according to (8).
+The boundary condition for the EEDF at the walls was defined according to Eq.
+(8).

-The measured and calculated EEPFs [46] are shown in Fig. 3 as functions of total electron energy in different points along the discharge axis at radius r = 4 cm where the induced electric field reaches maximal value.
+The measured and calculated EEPFs 46 are shown in Figure 3 as functions of total electron energy in different points along the discharge axis at radius r=4 cm where the induced electric field reaches maximal value.
 It is seen that the body of the EEPF depends solely on total electron energy, and the EEPF tail is enhanced by hot electrons near the coil due to electron heating, in accordance with the experiments.
-Similar results were obtained for a different system in a series of publications by Kortshagen et al. (see [47]-[49] and the references therein) using a similar computational approach, and for the same system by Vasenkov and Kushner [45] using Monte Carlo simulations of electrons.
+Similar results were obtained for a different system in a series of publications by Kortshagen et al. (see 47 , 48 , 49 and references therein) using a similar computational approach, and for the same system by Vasenkov & Kushner45 using Monte Carlo simulations of electrons.
 It should be noted the EEPF deviates from the Maxwellian even for highest plasma densities obtained in this system.
 The electron induced reaction rates are very sensitive to the "tail" of the EEPF and assumption of a Maxwellian EEPF can result in large errors in calculation of electron induced reaction rates.